latam-polmeth/Meeting2019/README.md

 The meeting will feature paper workshops, a poster session for graduate students, and keynote talks by pominent political methodologists.

-# Call for abstracts
+## Apply

 Our call for abstracts is now open.
-The deadline to apply is May 25, 2018.
+The deadline to apply is **Friday May 25, 2018**.
 To apply, please complete the form available [here](https://docs.google.com/forms/d/1P0dRDOxxm4EuJdDLPqre3r6qhyZbozKl6Eu8mCd5kDA/edit).
 Participants will be notified of a decision on their application on June 15.

 ## Logistics

 ### Meeting location
 The meeting will take place in **Bogotá, Colombia**, at the Universidad de los Andes, on **November 8 and 9, 2018**.